kiboschool/wad-flask-guess-my-number/README.md

 There is an app.py file that renders the index.html template file.

-You should write more routes in app.py and create additional template files for the other pages of the application.
+You should write the other routes in app.py and create additional template files for the other pages of the application.

 Start the development app by running: